-The single most discrete institutional or legal change that would have comprehensive effects across all elections would be a shift to using "open" primary elections.
 State-mandated primary elections can be either closed, open, or something in between.
-Closed primaries (used in twelve states) permit only previously registered party members to vote; open primaries (used in about half the states in some form)26 permit at least some non-party members, such as such as independents, also to participate.
-It is well known and documented that the most ideologically committed and hard-core party activists dominate closed primaries.
-As a result, closed primary winners are more likely to reflect the ideological extremes around which the median party activist centers.
-Closed primaries are thus one institutional structure that contributes to more polarized partisan officeholders.
+Closed primaries (used in twelve states) permit only previously registered party members to vote; open primaries (used in about half the states in some form)38 permit at least some non-party members, such as such as independents, also to participate.
+The most ideologically committed and hard-core party activists dominate closed primaries even more than they dominate primaries in general.
+As a result, closed primary winners are more likely to reflect the ideological extremes around which the median party activist centers.39 Closed primaries are thus one